G-Node/nix/README.md

 **Windows Installer**

-You can get a windows installer for both, 32- and 64-bit: [nix - Beta 1](https://github.com/G-Node/nix/releases)
+You can get a [windows installer](https://github.com/G-Node/nix/releases) for both, 32- and 64-bit.

 **Build NIX under Windows**